YDK-Solutions/ydk/sdk/python/core/docsgen/api/filters.rst

         When reading configuration or operational data from a network device and a specific node, like a leaf or a class, is desired to be read, the yfilter attribute can be set to ``YFilter.read`` on that node.

+    .. attribute:: update

+        The configuration data identified by the element containing this attribute updates any related configuration in the configuration datastore identified by the target parameter.
+If no such configuration data exists in the configuration datastore, it is created.

+        **Note.** The ``YFilter.update`` is aplicable only to :py:class:`gNMIService<ydk.gnmi.services.gNMIService>` **set** operation.